-- Little to no learning curve
+- Little-to-no learning curve

 - All-in-one design that includes terminal, printer, scanner, and register

 One of my primary concerns about Clover Station is the fact that it is sold by thousands of different banks, merchant services providers, and small business suppliers.
 In general, I applaud a system that is set up for competitive pricing/rates, but there is something lost when a company stops providing support (and even equipment) for its own product.
 I’m troubled by the inherent disconnect between Clover, as a company, and the people who use Clover Station.
-I’m also concerned that there may be problems communicating customer feedback to the actual designers.
-Not only that, but the limitations placed on Clover users (both in terms of hardware and choice of a processor) are a definite negative.

-That said, those of you who want a simple, attractive POS solution—and don’t mind taking a risk on customer service and payment processing—could do worse than Clover Station.
+That said, those of you who want a simple, attractive POS solution—and don’t mind taking a risk on customer service and payment processing—could do a lot worse than Clover Station.
 Just be sure to work with a vendor you trust (our favorite is Payment Depot), and research their support/technical assistance policies beforehand.